How Perlite Is Used for Hydroponic Gardens

 To see why perlite is important for hydroponic gardens, it’s helpful to take a look at the benefits of horticultural perlite.
-This mineral is a lightweight, non-organic, soil substrate that provides a number of important benefits, including:
+This mineral is a lightweight, inorganic (chemically speaking), soil substrate that provides a number of important benefits, including:

 - Inorganic: Perlite is stable and doesn’t decompose or break down.
 It also doesn’t transfer disease.